Home/Supplements/Epigallocatechin gallate

 MythEGCG can cure cancer.+

-RealityWhile EGCG may have anti-cancer properties, it is not a cure and should not replace conventional treatments.
+RealityWhile EGCG has shown potential in inhibiting cancer cell growth, it is not a cure and should not replace conventional treatments.

 MythAll green teas have the same amount of EGCG.+

-RealityThe EGCG content varies significantly between different types of green tea and processing methods.
+RealityThe EGCG content varies significantly among different types of green tea and processing methods.

 MythEGCG is only beneficial for weight loss.+

-RealityEGCG offers a range of health benefits, including cardiovascular support and anti-inflammatory effects.
+RealityEGCG offers a range of health benefits, including cardiovascular and neuroprotective effects.

 Healthy Recipes